ExTTT/ExTTT/README.md

 ### I'm from Maine and I'm 18
 ![](oklaika.gif)

-I am currently learning py, html, css at the moment.
-I'm taking it slow because I'm very lazy but I want to accomplish a lot by December 2021.

 Skills: HTML / CSS / PYTHON /

 - 🔭 I’m currently working on https://markslove.ml/